sbcshop/PICO-LORA-EXPANSION/README.md

 * Open Thonny IDE and Choose interpreter as MicroPython (Raspberry Pi pico).

 <img src="https://github.com/sbcshop/Raspberry-Pi-Pico-RFID-Expansion/blob/main/images/thonny-interpreter.PNG" />

+* Save this firmware.uf2 in the pico by draging this file to pico
 * Now Create a file "Lcd1_14driver.py" as same content from PICO LORA Expansion's github repository in thonny ide, and save it in root location of first Raspberry Pi Pico with same name "Lcd1_14driver.py" (without quotes).
 * we have two codes "tx_rx_lora1.py" and "tx_rx_lora2.py" both the codes are same, only change in "txdata", in one of the code "txdata = 123456" and in other code "txdata = abcdef",from this we can see the message send or receive clearly in both the pi lora hat.
 * Copy and Paste or Open the "tx_rx_lora1.py" code in thonny ide..